 flow (Optional) Clears the dropped flow statistics. frame (Optional) Clears the dropped packet statistics. type (Optional) Clears the dropped flow or packets statistics for a particular process.
-See "Usage Guidelines" for a list of types.

 By default, this command clears all drop statistics.

 The following table shows the modes in which you can enter the command: